EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 *(Insert fancy .gif showing TFLite and EdgeTPU performance here!)*

 ## Introduction
 This guide provides step-by-step instructions for how to set up TensorFlow Lite on the Raspberry Pi and use it to run object detection models.
-It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detectopm models.
+It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detection models.
 It works for the Raspberry Pi 3 and Raspberry Pi 4 running either Rasbpian Buster or Rasbpian Stretch.

 This guide is the second part of my larger TensorFlow Lite tutorial series: